markokraemer/OACE/framework.md

 ## Executive Function Layer
 **Description:**
-The Executive Function Layer serves as the bridge between the high-level strategies devised in the Comprehension Layer and their execution.
+The Executive Function Layer serves as the bridge between the Definition of Done, high-level strategies devised in the Comprehension Layer and their execution.
 It is tasked with developing detailed, actionable plans by thoroughly defining each task, including potential contingencies and future considerations.
 This ensures a holistic approach towards achieving the set objectives.
 A key focus of this layer is on context retrieval, which guarantees that the plans are both appropriate and sufficiently detailed to align with the strategic direction, given the current context and environmental conditions.

 **Input:**
 - Initial User Input